kwrightsk/finals-countdown/README.md

 Locate the file `index.html` and open it with your system's web browser (e.g. Google Chrome).

 ## Additional Information
-This game was created as a project for the CMPT 281: Website Design and Development course at the University of Saskatchewan.
+This web application was created as a project for the CMPT 281: Website Design and Development course at the University of Saskatchewan.